losttype/blog.losttype.com/src/2013-03-18-monotype-pencil-to-pixel-exhibition.md

 categories:
   - Uncategorized
 ---
-This looks to be a beautiful gallery show hosted by 126 year old type foundry Monotype, featuring specimens and artifacts from throughout the company&#8217;s history.
+This looks to be a beautiful gallery show hosted by 126 year old type foundry Monotype, featuring specimens and artifacts from throughout the company’s history.